ICHydro/Riverlabs/docs/en/operation/hardware/maintenance.md

 1. **Enclosure integrity**

-    - No cracks, scratches, or damage
+    - No cracks, scratches or damage
     - All screws/fasteners present and tight
     - Gaskets/seals in good condition
     - Cable glands tight and sealed